Professor Fang Gao

 Birmingham, B15 2WB

-Fang is a leading researcher in critical and perioperative care focusing on clinical effectiveness, influencing policy and decision-making to improve patient care.
+Fang is a leading researcher in critical and perioperative care focusing on clinical effectiveness, influencing policy and decision-making to improve patient care, with expertise in translation, clinical trials and data science research.
 Her pioneering work on “street fit” led to national and international guidelines for when it is safe to discharge day surgery patients.
-Her scientific rigour and zeal have played a major role in timely infection control, preventing the progression of severe sepsis and increasing NHS cost-saving in ICU settings.
-Her seminal clinical trials won 2016 Trials and Evaluation Award Winner, Academic Health Science Network AHSN WM, and contributed to the international guidelines in treatment of sepsis-induced ARDS.
+Her scientific accuracy and desire have played a major role in timely infection control, preventing the progression of severe sepsis and increasing NHS cost-saving in ICU settings.
+Her seminal clinical trials won the 2016 Trials and Evaluation Award Winner, Academic Health Science Network AHSN WM, and contributed to the international guidelines in the treatment of sepsis-induced ARDS.

 Qualifications